 You may want to offer additional financial perks like student loan assistance, paid parental leave, family stipends, performance bonuses, equity compensation, sabbaticals, and a liberal paid time off policy.

-As people evaluate their personal and professional lives during a recession and contemplate a career shift, many determine that they want a better work-life balance.
-You can make your company more attractive to candidates by implementing flexible work policies, which will also help you increase employee morale and recruit and retain working parents.
+As people evaluate their personal and professional lives, perhaps juggling work and family life with night classes, they may require a better work-life balance.
+You can make your company more attractive to busy candidates by implementing flexible work policies, which will also help you increase employee morale and recruit and retain working parents.

 There are policies you can enact to offer a more flexible work schedule, which can make it easier to attract top candidates without additional expenditures.
 These include:

-- Flextime lets employees set work schedules that work for themselves and their families instead of working the typical nine-to-five schedule.
+- Flextime.
+Employees set work schedules that are best for themselves and their families instead of working the typical nine-to-five schedule.

-- A compressed workweek allows employees to work more than 8 hours a day a few days a week to hit 40 hours in fewer than 5 days.
+- Compressed workweek.
+Employees work more than eight hours a day a few days a week to hit 40 hours in fewer than five days.

-- Job-sharing is when two employees work part time on different days to complete the responsibilities of one position.
+- Job-sharing.
+Two or more employees work part time on different days or shifts to complete the responsibilities of one position.

-- Shift work refers to any job shifts that fall outside of the more-common 7 a.m. to 6 p.m. time frame.
+- Shift work.
+Any job shifts that fall outside of the more-common 7 a.m. to 6 p.m. time frame.

-- Telecommuting or remote work is an arrangement by which employees work from home or some other suitable, non-office location, such as a coffee shop.
+- Telecommuting or remote work.
+Employees work from home or some other suitable, non-office location.

-Another option is to create a hybrid workplace that incorporates elements of telecommuting. flextime or other such arrangements and may provide additional flexibility.
+Another option that may be attractive to career changers is to create a hybrid workplace incorporating elements of telecommuting, flextime or other flexible arrangements.
 Depending on your hybrid workplace policy, you could require employees to come to the office a certain number of days a week or give them the option to come in when they want or when their manager requests it.

 A strong professional development program not only will help you attract top talent, but it will also improve employee engagement, performance, and retention so you have a happier and more successful team.
-These types of programs focus on continuous training and education, which can help you hire people making a career shift because you have the resources to help them learn the skills they need for the role.
+These types of programs focus on continuous training and education, which can help you hire career changers because they are mostly likely to need these kinds of resources as they adjust to a whole new role.